Slip and Fall Accidents

 What Should I Do if I Am Injured in a Slip-and-Fall Accident?

 If you have been injured on someone else's property, you should complete an accident report at the time of the incident, making note of what happened, who witnessed the accident and the conditions that caused the fall.
-Take a picture with your cell phone of the hazard.
+Take photos of the area as soon after the accident occurred as possible.
+Use your cell phone!